xwmario/Warez/README.md

 - [EZTV](https://eztv.ag/) EZTV is a torrent site for TV shows founded by TV-torrent distribution group EZTV.
 - [Isohunt2](https://isohunt2.net/) Clone of the original isoHunt torrent index and repository.
 - [KickAss Torrents](https://katcr.co/) Community-made reincarnation launched in 2016.
-- [RARBG](https://rarbg.to/) Public tracker with its own release group.
 - [YTS](https://yts.am/) Small-size HD movies from YIFY.
 - [The Pirate Bay](https://thepiratebay.org/) Well-known torrent site which is somehow still running, blocked in most places. (**Be warned**: It mines coins in the background!)
 - [Remove fake TPB torrents](https://www.reddit.com/r/Piracy/comments/78aicx/i_wrote_a_small_script_that_automatically_hides/) Script that automatically hides fake torrents on The Pirate Bay based on conditional logic.